-Are you looking for the best photography books to read and gain knowledge about camera and photography?
+Are you looking for the best photography books to read and gain knowledge about cameras and photography?
 Nowadays, there are many photography books.
 But, most of them are not good when it comes to the learning part.
-So, in this article, I will share 23 best photography books which I found very useful.
+In this article, I will share the 23 best photography books that I found very useful.
 It will be suitable for both beginners and professionals.
-I will cover books for Beginners, Professionals, Post-Processing, and Business side of photography.
+I will cover books for Beginners, Professionals, Post-Processing, and the Business side of photography.

 First, I will share the best photography books for beginners.
 If you are an amateur, looking to start from scratch, read these books.
 Even professionals can use these books to brush up their knowledge.

 This book by Tony, and Chelsea Northup is one of the popular photography books.
 I find it very useful for photography beginners.

 It comes with 14 hours of video tutorials.
 The hands-on practice session is the thing that makes it interesting.
 It covers the topics for professionals also.
 So, it’s an all in one photography book.

 It is one of the best books by Bryan Peterson to learn the camera basics.
 It helped me during my initial photography days.
 As the name suggests, it talks mainly about the Exposure: Aperture, Shutter speed, and ISO settings.

 After reading this book, I came to know how to deal with exposure settings in different lighting conditions.
 It will help you to switch to manual mode from automatic.

 3. Better Photo Basics: The Absolute Beginner’s Guide to Taking Photos Like a Pro